 Ok, so the legwork is mostly done, now it’s time to show your product to the world.
 So which voice will you use?
 Many entrepreneurs want to imitate the greats and set a tone for their company that feels similar to the letterheads of the business world – don’t do that.

 As a small startup, you can provide something big companies cannot: a clear communication line to the founder.
 As humans, we instinctually trust faces, so using your face can build rapport with your clients.
 Anonymity will lower trust levels from your consumers.
 While you may want to shy away from the limelight, it could damage your ability to forge good relationships.

-Don’t Become Captivated By Vanity Metrics
+Don’t Become Captivated by Digital Marketing Vanity Metrics

 Likes and shares don’t pay your bills (unless you’re an influencer).
 Every business has different metrics which work for them – you’ll most likely want to keep an eye on conversion rate, churn rate and revenue growth (weekly, monthly or annually depending on your growth goals).
 Tracking these metrics will help you see where you’re at and allow you to take action where needed.

-Create A Repeatable Process
+Create a Repeatable Process

 Once your product has hit the ground and acquired a following, create a scalable, repeatable process that you can reuse as you grow.
 When you get a few customers, take note of how they were attracted to your business.
 After, focus your attention on the most efficient channels and scale them.
 Did content marketing bring in your first wave of consumers?
 Double down on that and try to replicate the process.
 Once you find a system, rinse and repeat while trying to automate the process as much as possible.